Gary Lubner: Brentford Football Club

 In July 2025, Lubner became a minority shareholder in Brentford Football Club, alongside English filmmaker Sir Matthew Vaughn.
 This investment was made by Lubner in collaboration with Vaughn's film company, MARV, into Best Intentions Analytics, the holding company for Brentford F.C. and Spanish club Mérida AD.

-A key motivation for Lubner’s investment in Brentford F.C. was the work of the Brentford FC Community Sports Trust, which is dedicated to supporting individuals in need within the local community.
+A motivation for Lubner's investment in Brentford F.C. was the work of the Brentford FC Community Sports Trust.